Ryanb58/ryanb58.github.io/content/posts/2022-03-09-postgres-database-clone.md

 Sometimes when working with databases you need a backup.
 One you can switch to quickly in case things go wrong.
 I find this particularly helpful when testing out data migrations.

-Here are a few SQL commands to accomplish this.
+Here are a few SQL commands I use to accomplish this.

 ## Look at Database Size